Purpose of this Privacy and Security Notice

 Authorised users - information we receive from others

-In addition to the information you provide us directly, we receive information about you from others, including:
+In addition to the information you provide to us directly, we receive information about you from others, including:

 - Sign-in Authentication providers: We use third party authentication providers to secure our Platform.
-We ask when you sign into the Platform to do so through these providers.
+We ask when you sign into our Platform to do so through these providers.
 When you do so we will receive additional information linked to your profile, this can include your name, nickname, email address, phone number, business address, picture and profile URLs, date of birth, country and timezone.